-Around the world, people are uniting to fight.
-Health workers, governments, businesses, technical agencies, advocates and individuals are working together to continue the fight against infectious diseases and save lives.
-The Global Fund, the largest multilateral investor in grants for health systems worldwide, is providing immediate funding of up to US$1 billion to help countries fight COVID-19, mitigate the impact on lifesaving HIV, TB and malaria programs, and prevent fragile health systems from being overwhelmed.
+The Global Fund is providing immediate funding of more than US$1 billion to help countries fight COVID-19, mitigate the impact on lifesaving HIV, TB and malaria programs, and prevent fragile health systems from being overwhelmed.

 Under strict lockdown and with soaring COVID-19 cases in India, outreach health workers are determined and continue to fulfill their mission of getting lifesaving HIV drugs to people living with the disease.
 Armed with special passes, they travel by ambulance, bicycle and on foot.

 Working through fuel shortages, inflation and movement restrictions during COVID-19, the United Nations Development Programme procures and delivers essential HIV and TB medicines and supplies for Sudan’s most vulnerable.
 Through collaboration, quick action and support from the Global Fund partnership, thousands stay protected during the pandemic.

 The Niger National Malaria Control Program is delivering 8 million mosquito nets to families in 44 health districts, with the support from partners including the Global Fund and Catholic Relief Services.
 Health workers delivered nets door to door, avoiding crowds at pick-up points to reduce risk of COVID-19 infection.
 Camels helped reach some of the most remote regions.